joejo-joestar/Agentic-AI-Notebooks/README.md

 > To **remove** the environment completely, run:
 >
 > ```bash
-> conda env remove -n crp-learning
+> conda env remove -n learning
 > ```

 <br/>

 > [!NOTE]
-> Remember to select `crp-learning` as the kernel for all the notebooks!
+> Remember to select `learning` as the kernel for all the notebooks!

 Afterwards, head over to the [`Setup` Notebook](.Setup.ipynb) to start setting up the environment!